-- Protect children from maltreatment. - Prevent the impairment of children's health or development. - Ensure children are growing up in circumstances consistent with the provision of safe and effective care. - Help children to have optimum life chances and to enter adulthood successfully. - Endeavour to keep up-to-date and accurate information about all children. - Enable staff, volunteers and visitors to safeguard and promote the welfare of children. - Promote a culture that makes this school a safe place to learn. - Listen to and respect all children. - Involve children in decisions which affect them. - Share information about concerns with agencies who need to know, and involve children and their parents/carers appropriately using jargon-free language. - Recruit staff, volunteers and visitors safely, ensuring all necessary checks are made. - Adopt a code of conduct for all staff, volunteers and visitors. - Provide effective management through induction, support and training. - Deal appropriately with allegations/concerns about staff, volunteers or visitors, in accordance with government guidelines. - Respect confidentiality in line with the school's confidentiality policy. - Confront bullying, racism, harassment and discrimination. - Provide effective first aid from qualified members of staff. - Meet the needs of pupils with specific medical conditions including ensuring that any intimate care is carried out following agreed guidance and policies. - Discuss drug and substance misuse. - Promote internet safety.
+- Protect children from maltreatment. - Prevent the impairment of children's health or development. - Ensure children are growing up in circumstances consistent with the provision of safe and effective care. - Help children to have optimum life chances and to enter adulthood successfully. - Endeavour to keep up-to-date and accurate information about all children. - Enable staff, volunteers and visitors to safeguard and promote the welfare of children. - Promote a culture that makes this school a safe place to learn. - Listen to and respect all children. - Involve children in decisions which affect them. - Share information about concerns with agencies who need to know, and involve children and their parents/carers appropriately using jargon-free language. - Recruit staff, volunteers and visitors safely, ensuring all necessary checks are made. - Adopt a code of conduct for all staff, volunteers and visitors. - Provide effective management through induction, support and training. - Deal appropriately with allegations/concerns about staff, volunteers or visitors, in accordance with government guidelines. - Respect confidentiality. - Confront bullying, racism, harassment and discrimination. - Provide effective first aid from qualified members of staff. - Meet the needs of pupils with specific medical conditions including ensuring that any intimate care is carried out following agreed guidance and policies. - Promote internet safety.